Tour Length

 2Can you describe a typical day on a Uganda budget trip?

 “Uganda has matured as a tourist destination in recent years.
 As tourist figures have risen, new accommodations have opened up in and around all the parks.
 There are now options available for most budgets.
-Uganda is behind some other safari destinations in terms of top-end luxury facilities, but it has a nice niche in the mid-range category.
-Other budget and mid-range accommodations are usually located outside the parks, within a half-hour drive to the gates.
-Budget accommodation used to be slightly shabby in Uganda, but some new neat, no-frills places have sprung up in recent years.
-The traditional safari camp style has become more popular and there is a tendency towards cottages and permanent safari tents.
+Uganda is slightly behind some other safari destinations in terms of ultra-luxury facilities, but it has a nice niche in the mid-range category.
+Budget and mid-range accommodations are usually located outside the parks, within a half-hour drive to the gates.
+Budget accommodations used to be slightly shabby in Uganda, but some new neat, no-frills places have sprung up in recent years.
+The traditional safari camp style has become more popular and there is a tendency toward cottages and permanent safari tents.
 Permanent safari tents are, in effect, a canvas room with proper beds and en suite facilities.
 Real camping is usually the cheapest option and some companies offer a very comfortable setup.
 The campsites are usually inside the parks, well located for wildlife viewing and often in stunning locations.”

 4What are the typical costs of a Uganda budget safari?

-“You should budget a starting price of US$250 per person per day.
+“You should budget on a starting price of US$300 per person per day.
 This price obviously depends on a lot of factors and that makes it difficult to put an accurate figure on the cost of a Uganda budget safari.
-While a safari is usually not cheap, opting for camping or budget accommodation will require a considerably lower budget when compared to using established mid-range and luxury accommodation.
-The season makes a difference too, as low- or high-season rates may apply.
+While a safari is usually not cheap, opting for camping or budget accommodations will require a much lower budget when compared to using established mid-range and luxury accommodations.
+The season when you travel makes a difference too, as low- or high-season rates may apply.
 The parks don’t lend themselves to mass tourism, which is part of the appeal.
 That does mean that costs tend to be high, even on a cheap Uganda safari.
 Most safaris in East Africa are tailor-made and transport is usually in sturdy 4x4 vehicles with pop-up roofs to facilitate wildlife viewing.
 There are some hidden costs on a safari, such as tips for rangers and guides, fees for optional activities and drinks.
-On most safaris the park fees, accommodation, transport, tour guide and all meals are included.
-Verify with your tour operator what is included and what is not.
+On most safaris the park fees, accommodations, transport, tour guide and all meals are included.
+Confirm with your tour operator what is included and what is not.
 Tips for your guide can add up.
 If the guide did a good job, a tip of around US$10 to US$15 per person per day will be expected.”

 5Uganda Reviews